-Draft new ITU-T FG-AI4H Deliverable DEL[11]
+Draft new ITU-T FG-AI4H Deliverable DEL0.1

 Common unified terms in artificial intelligence for health

 Introduction

 The International Telecommunication Union (ITU) is the UN specialized agency for information and communication technologies.
 The World Health Organization (WHO) is the UN specialized agency for health.
 Both organizations partnered to establish an open group of experts to develop a generalizable benchmarking framework for health solutions based on artificial intelligence (AI), the ITU/WHO Focus Group on AI for Health (FG-AI4H).